mathertel/gfxDraw/docs/widgets.md

 * The fill color can be specified using simple linear gradients.
 * The Transformations can be cascaded

-* Example of a gauge based on gfxDrawObject that manipulates segments based on a given value.
+* Example of a gauge based on gfxDrawWidget that manipulates segments based on a given value.
 <!-- * Several Widget Examples ... ??? -->

 In the documentation you can find some internal details explained about transformation procedures to draw the path in different